Adam7411/visionect_joan/README.md

 - **Interactivity:** Add a "back" button to temporary views or make the entire screen clickable for an easy return to your main menu.
 - **Power Management:** Maximize battery life with services to put the device to sleep and wake it up as part of your automations.
 - **Live View:** A built-in `camera` entity allows you to see what’s currently displayed on the tablet directly from the Home Assistant interface.
-- **Bit Depth:** Sets the number of shades of gray.
-1-bit is only black and white (faster), 4-bit is 16 shades (better quality).
-- **Dither method:** Improves image quality by creating the illusion of more shades.
-Smoothes the transitions between colors.
-- **Clear cache:** Deletes stored page data (e.g. images).
-Use this feature if your screen displays outdated content
--

 ### Available Entities and Services

 **Sensors and Entities:**